Anbeeld/ACAI/docs/analysis.md

 - transport stuck-fix logic with retry and eventual fleet recreation
 - strongest-fleet repair routing with distance-dependent damage thresholds
 - missing-critical-building insertion (yearly scan for unity, growth, paradise dome, etc.)
-- research lab realignment (detects and corrects mismatched lab types on wrong tile yields)
+- strategic resource building placement (Alien Pets, Betharian) when relevant tech is available
 - no-platforms modifier for empires below 45 energy/month and 150 minerals/month
-- machine-uprising override so AI uprisings spawn with real stockpiles, copied tech, and 30-40% naval-cap fleets instead of being instant non-entities
+- machine-uprising override so AI uprisings spawn with real stockpiles, copied tech, and 60-100% naval-cap fleets instead of being instant non-entities
 - wartime fleet cleanup with initial full-fleet recall and periodic 180-day transport re-checks
 - edict simulation that gives AI empires global buffs under script control rather than trusting the base AI's edict heuristics
-- subject economy fix (`ai_fix_subject_1`) adding flat resource grants to AI subjects
+- subject economy fix (`ai_fix_subject_1`) adding flat resource grants to AI subjects (note: the call to `gai_edict.3` which manages this modifier is commented out in `gai_edict.1`, so this fix is dormant)

 Why it is good: